Writing Mission statement for at Ley Top Primary School

-- To encourage to have a love of writing.
+- To promote the importance and love of writing.

 Quality of Learning at Ley Top